-We provide customer ratings for more than 30 suppliers.
-These ratings are based on responses from more than 16,000 energy customers in 2019 as part of Uswitch's independent YouGov survey.
+We provide customer ratings for more than 15 energy suppliers.
+These ratings are based on responses from 17,000 energy customers in 2020 as part of Uswitch's independent YouGov survey.

 Think you might be paying too much for your gas and electricity?
 You’re not alone.
 Millions of households are struggling with their energy costs.
 The good news is, Uswitch can help you compare energy suppliers to find a better deal on your gas and electricity bills.